 - 2 tablespoons nutritional yeast 20g

 - 1 tablespoon fresh rosemary or 1 thinly sliced green onion if you don't like rosemary

 Preheat oven to 400°.

-In a large mixing bowl, add the chickpea flour, water, salt, nutritional yeast, onion powder, rosemary (or green onions) and olive oil.
+In a large mixing bowl, add the chickpea flour, water, salt, nutritional yeast, onion powder and rosemary (or green onions).